 Once we have reviewed your information, we will email you with either an Examination Confirmation Letter (ECL) or a request for additional documentation.
 When you receive the ECL, you may contact Pearson VUE to schedule an examination appointment during your eligibility period.

-If you are found ineligible to take the examination, your application will be partially refunded (less the $100 USD processing fee per examination) and your documentation will be mailed back to you.
+If you are found ineligible to take the examination, your application will be partially refunded (less the $100 USD processing fee per examination).

 The application checklist is a helpful, online tool that lets you track the status of your submitted application.
 To view it, log into MY APCA and visit the “Application Checklist” from the “Application Center” drop down menu.